MarkGillespie/EmscriptenExample/README.md

 This creates two "binaries", `bin/embind.js` and `bin/embind.wasm`.
 Then, you should copy these files into the `html` directory.

 Because of some browser stuff, these `embind` files need to be served from a server - the page doesn't work if you just open the file locally.

+Note that I had to include Eigen as an explicit dependency.
+Emscripten didn't like geometry-central's fancy on-the-fly Eigen downloader.
+But if you just include Eigen as a dependency everything works fine.